norfolkuncertainty/devopsdaysnz2018/README.md

 [Day Two](daytwo.md)

 ## Outro
 Overall I really enjoyed the conference.
 The calibre of the speakers was very high and I gained a lot of knowledge from scheduled talks, open spaces and hallway conversations.
-I would definitley reccommend attending if you have not.
+I would definitely recommend attending if you have not.